-After returning to work, HCW should:
+After returning to work, HCP should:

-- Wear a facemask over both the mouth and nose for source control at all times while in the NF, [in accordance with CMS and CDC guidance]. - A facemask for source control does not replace the need to wear an N95 or higher-level respirator (or other recommended PPE) when indicated, including when caring for residents with probable or confirmed COVID-19. - Of note, N95 or other respirators with an exhaust valve might not provide source control. - Both the provider and the employee must take all necessary measures to ensure the safety of everyone in the NF, including adhering to all infection control procedures such as hand hygiene, respiratory hygiene, and cough etiquette. - Be restricted from contact with severely immunocompromised residents (e.g., transplant, hematology-oncology) until 14 days after illness onset. - Self-monitor for symptoms and seek re-evaluation from occupational health if respiratory symptoms recur or worsen.
+- Wear a facemask over both the mouth and nose for source control at all times while in the NF, in accordance with CMS and CDC guidance. - A facemask for source control does not replace the need to wear an N95 or higher-level respirator (or other recommended PPE) when indicated, including when caring for residents with probable or confirmed COVID-19. - Of note, N95 or other respirators with an exhaust valve might not provide source control. - Both the provider and the employee must take all necessary measures to ensure the safety of everyone in the NF, including adhering to all infection control procedures such as hand hygiene, respiratory hygiene, and cough etiquette. - Self-monitor for symptoms and seek re-evaluation from occupational health if respiratory symptoms recur or worsen.